8 Weeks Pregnant: The 8th Week of Pregnancy

-Everything that is present in an adult human is now present in the small embryo.
+Everything that is present in an adult human is now present in your baby.
 The ears are continuing to form externally and internally.
-The bones are beginning to form, and the muscles can contract.
-Fingers and toes are webbed but are growing longer.
+The bones are beginning to develop, and the muscles can contract.
+Fingers and toes are webbed and are growing longer.

-The facial features continue to mature.
-The tip of the nose is present and the eyelids are now more developed.
+Your baby’s facial features continue to mature.
+The tip of the nose is present, and the eyelids are now more developed.
 The embryonic tail is also disappearing, and your baby’s body is beginning to straighten out.
 While your baby’s gender has already been determined, the external genitals are still forming and cannot be clearly seen.
-The embryo is at the end of the embryonic period and begins the fetal period.*

 Pregnancy Week 8: How big is your baby?